okinta/alga-infra/README.md

 If the stack doesn't exist, this command will fail.
 If the stack does exist, its configuration will be loaded and deployed.

-### Vultrkv Server

-This server runs a simple key value store, allowing other servers to save and retrieve configuration information.

-To create a new server, run:

-    ./server vultrkv

-Additional setup instructions to load data is located in LastPass.

 ### Windows